NetSci2025/netsci2025.github.io/index.md

 - ~~**Late breaking work submission deadline**: 2 April, 2025~~
 - **Conference Dates**: June 2 to 6 2025

+## Instructions for preparing your contribution:
+- Lightning talks: 3 min / 3 slides.
+- Contributed oral: 12 min + 3 min for questions.
+- Posters: A0 portrait (vertical).
+Poster pins will be available.

+If you prefer to print your poster in Maastricht instead of traveling with it, you can also find printing services in town.
+One such service is listed below---please contact them directly to order, pay for and pick up your posters.
+Note that the shop is closed on weekends; the schedule is 9 am to 5 pm CEST; and Thursday, May 29th, and Friday, May 30th, are holidays this year in the Netherlands.

+Houx Digiprint Maastricht
+Brusselsestraat 134, 6211 PJ Maastricht
+Open Monday to Friday, 09:00 – 17:00
+T +31 43 325 65 05
+maastricht@houxdigiprint.nl

 ## Discover Maastricht